GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

         By default `false`.

 <a id="pluginCodeOwnersEnableValidationOnCommitReceived">plugin.@PLUGIN@.enableValidationOnCommitReceived</a>
-:       Whether code owner config files are validated when a commit is
+:       Policy for validating code owner config files when a commit is received.
-        received.\
-        If enabled, the upload of commits that contain invalid code owner config files is rejected.\
+        Allowed values are `true` (the code owner config file validation is enabled and the upload of invalid code owner config files is rejected), `false` (the code owner config file validation is disabled, invalid code owner config files are not rejected) and `dry_run` (code owner config files are validated, but invalid code owner config files are not rejected).\
         Should only be disabled if there is bot that validates the code owner config files in open changes as part of a pre-submit validation.\
         Can be overridden per project by setting